dalesgit/obsidian/pages/lydia-memories.md

+- # Birth and more
 	- pain when the knife put to Bridget's belly.
 I was thrown out of delivery room -- she's the only one of five.
 		- giving my best to coach and encourage Bridget in nursing.
 Wanting the best for Lydia. *La Leche League with Mo*
 	- reading stories.
 She loved them.
 	- holding her til she fell asleep
-- filming her concert at Kindergarten.
-So proud of her.
+- # Michigan City
+	- Kneeling in the grass to see living things.
+	- Flopping in the mountains of leaves.
 	- Father/Daughter dance.
 So proud.
 Thought her so beautiful.
 Disappointed that she was too shy or embarrassed to be with me, she wouldn't dance.
-- Michigan City
+	- filming her concert at Kindergarten.
+So proud of her.
+	- Passion for water -- Lake Michigan in the cold May weather.
+Dislocating shoulder when we were jumping in the waves.
+I felt so bad -- and left out of the healing as Bridget took her without me to hospital.
+- # Move to Hawai'i
 	- Singing Potters song as we drove to Hawai'i.
 Her sadness at leaving e.g. her substitute family, Ethan, Mama Sue.
-- Flopping in the mountains of leaves.
 	- Swimming in the pool at Hawai'i Kai.
 	- Playing in the snow on top of Pikes Peak.
 	- Connected with her 3rd grade teacher at Kamilo'iki.
 Special focus on writing -- Lydia knew about telling stories.
-- Kneeling in the grass to see living things.
+	- Learning to swim -- passion for water.
+- # Priory
+- # Leadership in Happening
+- # Move to South Bend
+- # Post-Divorce